52North/WeatherRoutingTool/docs/source/algorithms/isofuel.rst

 .. figure:: /_static/isofuel_definitions.jpg
    :alt: isofuel_definitions

-   Fig.2: Schema for the definition of the most important parameters names for the isofuel algorithm.
+   Fig.2: Schema for the definition of the most important parameter names for the isofuel algorithm.

 | ``ISOCHRONE_PRUNE_SEGMENTS`` = number of segments that are used for the pruning process
 | ``ISOCHRONE_PRUNE_SECTOR_DEG_HALF`` = angular range of azimuth angle that is considered for pruning (only one half of it!)